 Which AI recruiting platform has the largest candidate database?

-Pin searches 850M+ candidate profiles with 100% coverage in North America and Europe.
+With 850M+ profiles and 100% coverage in North America and Europe, Pin has the broadest reach in this comparison.
 Arya by Leoforce aggregates 700M+ candidates from multiple sources.
 Workable accesses 400M+ profiles.
-LinkedIn Recruiter is limited to LinkedIn's professional network.
+LinkedIn Recruiter is limited to LinkedIn’s professional network.
 Enterprise suites like Phenom and Beamery rely primarily on your existing candidate data rather than proprietary databases.

 Do AI recruitment platforms actually reduce time-to-hire?

 Yes.
-According to SHRM's 2025 Talent Trends report, 89% of HR professionals using AI in recruiting report time savings.
-Pin users fill positions in approximately two weeks - roughly 70% faster than the industry average of 42 days reported by SHRM.
+According to SHRM’s 2025 Talent Trends report, 89% of HR professionals using AI in recruiting report time savings.
+Pin users fill positions in an average of 14 days - 82% faster than the 42-day industry average reported by SHRM.
 Results vary by platform and use case.

 Should recruiting agencies use enterprise platforms like Phenom or Beamery?

-In most cases, no. Phenom and Beamery are built for corporate talent teams managing internal hiring, workforce planning, and employee mobility.
-They lack multi-client management features that agencies need.
+Most agency use cases call for a different answer: no. Phenom and Beamery are built for corporate talent teams managing internal hiring, workforce planning, and employee mobility.
+Multi-client management features that agencies need are absent from both.
 Pin and Manatal both support agency workflows natively - Pin with full AI sourcing and outreach, Manatal with pipeline management and CRM.

 What’s the difference between AI sourcing and AI screening platforms?

 AI sourcing platforms (Pin, Arya, Workable) proactively find candidates from large databases.
 AI screening platforms (Paradox, TurboHire) evaluate candidates who have already applied.
 Some tools, like SmartRecruiters, sit in the middle with matching AI that works on existing applicant pools.
-The right choice depends on whether your bottleneck is finding candidates or filtering them.
+Which approach fits depends on whether your bottleneck is finding candidates or filtering them.

 Key Takeaways